- What is Business Aviation?

 - Feb.
 10, 2014

 A recent memo issued by the Office of Inspector General at the Department of Transportation (DOT) outlined several misgivings about guidance issued by the FAA last year regarding oversight of aircraft held by non-citizen trusts (NCTs).
 Registering an aircraft through an NCT allows owners to register on the United States aircraft registry under an N-number, even if they are not a U.S. citizen or legal resident, through use of a U.S. citizen trustee.
-At the recently concluded 2014 NBAA Business Aircraft Finance, Registration & Legal Conference, FAA deputy chief counsel Marc Warren told attendees the agency has "a fundamental difference" in opinion with the DOT on the matter of NCTs.
-Read more about this issue.
+Read more about this issue

 - Global Nature of Business Aviation Marketplace Brings New Transaction Challenges